to THE MAIN WEBSITE

 When I can, I always try to take a photo of your rings while you're getting ready.
 If possible, try to have your engagement ring cleaned or clean it yourself.
 To clean at home, soak your ring in warm water with dishwashing soap for twenty to forty minutes.
 Then gently brush the stone with a soft toothbrush, rinse and repeat if needed.

-For family portraits, I'll place you in the center of a large group photo with all of your grandparents, aunts, uncles, cousins, siblings, godparents, etc. Then we’ll remove the extended family so it’s just grandparents, parents and siblings.
+For family portraits, I’ll begin by placing the two of you in the center of a large group photo with your extended family -grandparents, aunts, uncles, cousins, siblings, godparents, everyone!
+From there, we’ll gradually remove extended family members to focus on immediate family: grandparents, parents, and siblings.

 Bride + Groom + Bride's Extended Family